amshumanshetty/spam-classifier-app/README.md

 It is built using:

 * TF-IDF for text feature extraction
-* Naive Bayes for classification
+* Logistic Regression for classification
 * Streamlit for an interactive web interface

 ---